Best Hosting.com alternatives in 2026

 Hostinger, budget-leaning with a clean dashboard

 Hostinger is a budget-leaning host with a clean custom dashboard.
 It's a low-cost way for beginners to get online, and best for cost-focused users who are happy to manage their own setup.
-The trade-off is that support is chat only, with no phone line.
+The trade-off is that support is chat only.

 Where it beats Hosting.com: